Water Cooling is the proven method of engine cooling.

 For the cleaning of water jackets in large cylinders, cleaning doors are provided.

-This method is also employed in large reciprocating air compressor.
+This method is also employed in a large reciprocating air compressor.

 Where you have to add the cooling tower in addition to cool the circulating water.